waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 # Part 2: Creating an edge app

+In [part 1](intro-to-edge-apps), we showed an overview of what edge apps are and how they fit into the Waggle ecosystem.
+Now, we'll dive right in and start writing our very own edge app!

 ## Prerequisites

-We will assume the reader has some development experience in Python and with git for version control.
+We'll assume the reader has some development experience in Python and tools like git for version control.

 If this describes you well, please proceed to the next section.
 Otherwise, feel free to follow along but we will primarily focus on explaining edge app specific details.